JackMechem/midi-to-key/README.md

 # Midi to Key

-> A small, simple, and minimal program for using any midi controller as a macro pad on Linux.
+> A small, simple, and minimal program for using any midi controller as a macro pad on Linux.\
+> **Disclaimer:** Readme may be outdated!

 <details>